 I recommend booking your flight at least 6 to 3 months ahead, 4 months being my magic number, as Bali is a highly requested destination.
 Learn more about how to go to Bali from different places in the world.

 The best time to go to Bali is between June and October.
 At that time, this is the dry season, so the weather is sunny with an average temperature of 30°C. July and August correspond to the peak tourist season though.
-If you prefer to go during a cheaper period, I advise you to go in September.
+If you prefer to go at a cheaper period, I advise you to go in September.
 At that time of the year, the water is still clear and it’s less crowded.

 If you wonder how to get around Bali during your trip, you may consider using a taxi or tourist shuttles.
 As a scuba diver, the best tip I can give you is if you book transfers with dives centres, it’s the easiest way if you don’t want to rent a car and drive by yourself.
 Personally, I prefer renting a car as it is easier when you travel with your own scuba diving gear and it gives me more freedom with my schedule.

 Special tips for scuba divers going to Bali

 Bali is probably one of the best spots to dive in the world.
 Warm water, marine diversity, famous dive sites like the Liberty Shipwreck or Crystal Bay.
 Diving Bali is a dream come true for divers who love wreck diving.